-Through the COVID-19 pandemic, Central Synagogue’s decision-making has led with our Jewish value of pikuach nefesh—saving a life.
-We have followed guidance from the state, city, and our lay-led taskforce, made up of leaders in the medical community.
+Central Synagogue’s COVID-19 decision-making is led by the Jewish value of pikuach nefesh—saving a life.
+We follow guidance from the federal, state, and city agencies in consultation with our Board of Trustees and COVID-19 Task Force.

 Proof of Vaccination

-- If you would prefer to worship in Radio City Music Hall where we expect lower capacity numbers, please contact [email protected] to transfer your tickets.
+- If you would prefer to worship in Radio City Music Hall where we expect more seating flexibility, please contact [email protected] to transfer your tickets.

-- Anyone with symptoms of or possible exposure to COVID-19, or anyone who has recently returned from a trip outside the tri-state region, should opt for our virtual services.
-We are grateful for a community that uplifts our commitment to pikuach nefesh (preservation of life), and understands that we remain meaningfully connected whether worshipping in person or virtually.
+- Anyone with any cold or flu-like symptoms or possible exposure to COVID-19 should opt for our virtual services.
+We are grateful for a community that uplifts our commitment to pikuach nefesh (preservation of life) and understands that we remain meaningfully connected whether worshipping in person or virtually.